aprilyw/writingwithaphasia/static/md/brian.md

 __Aphasia:__

 •	Speech Therapy: My main weakness is communication.
 A few years later, I switched to speech therapy at the Massachusetts General Hospital Institute of Health Professions (IHP), in Charlestown, Massachusetts.
 Currently I do speech therapy one time a week.
-I focus on speech, listen, read and write.
+I focus on speech, listening, reading and writing.

 •	Aphasia Conversation Group: At IHP, we have Aphasia Conversation Group once a week.
-Sorry – the group of people only have aphasia!
+Sorry – this group is only for people with aphasia!
 We just chat.

 •	Aphasia Community Group: At Boston University Aphasia Resource Center (ARC), every other Saturday for one-a-half-hours we have Aphasia Community Group, led by Jerry Kaplan.
-Sorry again – only with aphasia!
+Sorry again – only for those with aphasia!
 Sometimes we have another great speaker – it is exciting!

 •	Book Clubs: I have two Book Clubs – one for nonfiction at Boston University ARC and one for fiction at Clarity Brain Wellness.
 Reading is hard for me; we read one book over eight to ten weeks.
 We read just 40 pages per week.
 Again, it is slow – but I read the whole book, which is satisfying.